 Hunter Nelson Sturge-Weber Syndrome Center

-Sturge-Weber Syndrome is a rare disorder with abnormal blood vessels in the brain, skin and eye that can cause seizures, paralysis, strokes, migraines, learning problems, vision loss, and other health issues.
-The recent discovery of the gene that causes Sturge-Weber syndrome was made at the Kennedy Krieger Institute by Dr. Anne Comi and her collaborators.
-The research continues here with new clinical drug trials for Sturge-Weber syndrome under development and novel lab research targeting the gene mutation underway.
+Sturge-Weber syndrome is a rare disease where abnormal blood vessels in the brain, skin and eye can cause seizures, paralysis, strokes, migraines, learning problems, vision loss, and other health issues.
+The groundbreaking identification of the gene that causes Sturge-Weber syndrome was discovered at the Kennedy Krieger Institute in 2013 by Dr. Anne Comi and her collaborators.
+This discovery has drastically revolutionized our medical understanding of Sturge-Weber syndrome and provides insight for future targeted therapies.

-- Comprehensive clinical care of patients with Sturge-Weber syndrome
+- Provide comprehensive clinical care of patients with Sturge-Weber syndrome

-- Patient, family and physician medical educational services about Sturge-Weber syndrome
+- Educate patients, families, and physician medical educational services about Sturge-Weber syndrome

 - Conduct clinical and translational laboratory research to improve future treatment for Sturge-Weber syndrome

-The Hunter Nelson Sturge-Weber Center at Kennedy Krieger Institute was founded in Baltimore, MD in 2002 through the Kennedy Krieger’s University Center for Excellence in Developmental Disabilities Education, Research and Service (UCEDD) collaboration with Johns Hopkins University.
+The Hunter Nelson Sturge-Weber Center at Kennedy Krieger Institute was founded in Baltimore, Md in 2002 through Kennedy Krieger Institute’s University Center for Excellence in Developmental Disabilities Education, Research and Service (UCEDD) in collaboration with Johns Hopkins University.